piegope/doc/docs/content/en/server/installation/installing-web-server-prerequisites.md

 ---
 The installation of {{ en.DVLS }} is supported by Windows Server 2016, 2019, and 2022.

-As a web application, {{ en.DVLS }} requires the IIS Manager, the [URL Rewrite Module](https://api.devolutions.net/redirection/3cb42413-5dfd-4b1b-bd20-4e5968274ed0), the [Application Request Routing](https://api.devolutions.net/redirection/52ba9ac0-fb5f-44c1-9521-972caf763b1a), [Microsoft .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0), and specific web server roles on the machine on which it will be hosted.
+As a web application, {{ en.DVLS }} requires the IIS Manager, the [URL Rewrite Module](https://api.devolutions.net/redirection/3cb42413-5dfd-4b1b-bd20-4e5968274ed0), the [Application Request Routing](https://api.devolutions.net/redirection/52ba9ac0-fb5f-44c1-9521-972caf763b1a), [Microsoft .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) hosting bundle, and specific web server roles on the machine on which it will be hosted.
 These prerequisites can be installed from the {{ en.DVLSCONSOLE }} or trought an existing PowerShell script provided with the {{ en.DVLSCONSOLE }}.

-Installing prerequisites from [{{ en.DVLSCONSOLE }}](/server/management/devolutions-server-console/) or from the PowerShell script require internet access to download the [URL Rewrite Module](https://api.devolutions.net/redirection/3cb42413-5dfd-4b1b-bd20-4e5968274ed0), the [Application Request Routing](https://api.devolutions.net/redirection/52ba9ac0-fb5f-44c1-9521-972caf763b1a) and [Microsoft .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+Installing prerequisites from [{{ en.DVLSCONSOLE }}](/server/management/devolutions-server-console/) or from the PowerShell script require internet access to download the [URL Rewrite Module](https://api.devolutions.net/redirection/3cb42413-5dfd-4b1b-bd20-4e5968274ed0), the [Application Request Routing](https://api.devolutions.net/redirection/52ba9ac0-fb5f-44c1-9521-972caf763b1a) and [Microsoft .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) hosting bundle.

 ![Web Roles needed for {{ en.DVLS }}](https://cdnweb.devolutions.net/docs/docs_en_server_clip10313.png)